Challenging Validity at the USPTO

 Post Grant Review (PGR)

-Another new proceeding instituted by the AIA that is similar to an IPR proceeding, but allows a patentability to be challenged on any ground, not just printed publication prior art.
+PGR is another proceeding instituted by the AIA that is similar to an IPR proceeding, but allows patentability to be challenged on any ground, not just printed publication prior art.
 A PGR petition can only be filed for an AIA patent and must be filed within nine months of the date of issuance.
 The timeframe in general procedures is similar to that of an IPR.
 Because PGR is only available for AIA patents, very few have been instituted at this point.